pkarira/Androble/README.md

     To get the ID's of all connected client call deviceList() described above.<br><br>
     </li>
     <li>CONNECTING AS CLIENT:-<br><br>
-    bluetoothManager.Type("client");//now you will be able to a single server device pass receiveMessage Object to setMessageObject(receiceMessage rm) like:<br>
+    bluetoothManager.Type(" CLIENT");//now you will be able to a single server device pass receiveMessage Object to setMessageObject(receiceMessage rm) like:<br>
     bluetoothManager.setMessageObject(rm);<br><br>
     pass DeviceList Object to setListObject(DeviceList dl) like:<br>